Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 So I don't know how I'm going to land after this.

-And of course, I became more enamored with financial stuff and with speculation because when it's a rabbit hole, of course.
+And of course, I became like more enamored with financial stuff and with speculation because when it's a rabbit hole, of course.

-And when you, when you're enamored by crypto, then you start getting interested in financial markets itself.
+When you're enamored by crypto, then you start getting interested in financial markets itself.

-And so I, I, I've been an autodidactic person.
+And so I've been an autodidactic person.

-So I learned a lot about markets and learned a lot about like financial instruments and stuff over time, but I still don't necessarily know what's going to turn out with me personally.
+So I learned a lot about markets and learned a lot about financial instruments and stuff over time.

 Because I literally, you know, I actually don't know how people work and go to school at the same time because it would take all the time to work for my dad.